 The parking lot for Brandywine Falls has reopened after some recent construction.
 The lot tends to fill between 10 am and 3 pm.
 Avoid the crowds by coming earlier in the day or access the falls by hiking from Boston Mill Visitor Center to the Stanford Trail.
 A map of the trails around Brandywine Falls can be found on our maps page.

 Where can I ride my bike?
 Or rent a bike?

 Bikes are allowed on several trails within the national park.
 The most popular is our 20-mile section of the Towpath Trail.
 Park partners operate the Bike & Hike Trail along our eastern border, the All Purpose Trail at Brecksville Reservation, and the Hemlock Creek Trail near Canal Exploration Center.

 When is the Cuyahoga Valley Scenic Railroad train operating?

-Where can I take a photograph in front of the the park sign?
+Where can I take a photo in front of a park sign?